mehulagg/gitlab/doc/user/application_security/dast/index.md

 #### Review App

-Review applications are the most involved method of deploying your DAST target application.
+Review Apps are the most involved method of deploying your DAST target application.
 The [Configuration](#Configuration) section references an example using Kubernetes.

 A more simplified example a Review App deployment would be in our [Review Apps Nginx](https://gitlab.com/gitlab-examples/review-apps-nginx) template.